 Worth getting out of bed for

-Mallorca’s main shopping area lures luxury seekers with its windows displaying sharp tailoring, bedazzled dresses, brogues fresh from the last and buy to take off’ unmentionables.
-Bring cards with a credit limit that allows for sprees in Cartier, Loewe, Massimo Dutti, Mont Blanc and the El Cortes Ingles department store – all just steps from the hotel’s door.
-Then hit the huge H&M on Placa Joan Carles I, and Louis Vuitton and Hugo Boss on Passeig del Born.
+Mallorca’s main shopping area lures luxury-seekers with its windows displaying sharp tailoring, bedazzled dresses, brogues fresh from the last and 'buy to take off’ unmentionables.
+Bring cards with a credit limit that allows for sprees in Cartier, Massimo Dutti, Mont Blanc and the El Corte Inglés department store – all just steps from the hotel’s door.
+Then hit the huge H&M on Plaça del Rei Joan Carles, and Louis Vuitton and Hugo Boss on Passeig del Born.
 Marvel at the heft of Gothic Palma Cathedral, a 12-minute walk away, and its gilded and Gaudi-drafted delights within.
-The Es Baluard art museum (a five-minute walk from the hotel) offers a contemporary counterpoint, with work by Ana Mendieta, Marina Abramović and Robert Mapplethorpe in its permanent collection.
+The Es Baluard art museum (a five-minute walk from the hotel) offers a contemporary counterpoint, with work by the likes of Ana Mendieta, Marina Abramović and Robert Mapplethorpe in its permanent collection.
 The best beaches are found outside the city, but there's a golden stretch of sand at Ca'n Pere Antoni.

 We like Café L'Antiquari, a cosy spot on Carrer Arabi, which is lined with vintage posters and filled with higgledy-piggledy chairs.
 Its wine list is impressive and the menu has delights such as chicken stuffed with bacon and dates or duck confit with beetroot and fennel.